keep-starknet-strange/poseidon-rs/README.md

 ### Constants Selection

-Security of the hash function depends on the selection of adequate round constants and MDS matrix.
+Hash's security depends on the selection of adequate round constants and MDS matrix.
 In turn, these constants depend on the finite field, the number of rounds, the rate and the capacity.
 This makes the Poseidon hash function family flexible, but one has to manage the parameters in some way.

 Several propositions were made to overcome this difficulty in the context of EIP-5988, [among them those proposed by vbuterin](https://ethereum-magicians.org/t/eip-5988-add-poseidon-hash-function-precompile/11772) :